 This video serves as an illustration in the Theology of Work Project article, The Equipping Church Overview.
 The Equipping Church Overview explores what churches around the world are doing to equip Christians to connect their faith with their daily work.

-Used by permission of the [email protected] Summit 2016.
+Used by permission of the Faith at Work Summit 2016.